jae1911/sitecontent/content/blog/2023/fido.md

 Give a warm welcome to [Atkinson Hyperlegible by the Braille Institute](https://brailleinstitute.org/freefont), that will probably stay around for some time (unless I find a pixel font as easy to read as this one).
 Why this exact font?
 The software FireFish (that I use to post on ActivityPub) has an option for it and I liked it.

+On another note, I'm looking for a job!
+If you have anything for me in software development, please contact me at [mailto:jae@777.tf](jae@777.tf) and I'll be happy to discuss any opportunity.

 That's all for today.
 I'll see you next time!